CISRS Scaffolding Course Part 1: Tube & Fitting, designed for scaffolding professionals across the UK.

 Who Should Apply for this Training?

-This training is designed for individuals with at least 6 months of practical experience in scaffolding operations.
-To be eligible for this course, you must have held a CISRS Labourer Card or a CISRS Trainee Scaffolder Card for at least six months prior to enrolling.
+This training is designed for individuals starting their careers in scaffolding and want to develop the core skills required to work safely on site.
+To enrol in this course, you must hold a valid CISRS Labourer Card or CISRS Trainee Scaffolder Card, typically for at least three months prior to attending the training.

 • CISRS Recognised Scaffolding Apprenticeship Induction (for Initial Trainee card only)